dullroar/ten-steps-to-linux-survival/README.md

 myuser
 ```

-Some environments set the `$USER` environment variable, some set a `$USERNAME` variable, and some like Mint set both.
+Some environments set the `USER` environment variable, some set a `USERNAME` variable, and some like Mint set both.
 I think it is better to use `whoami`, which tends to be on almost all systems.

 Paths (a Part of Any Balanced Shrubbery)
 ----------------------------------------

-The concept of a "path" for finding executables is almost identical, and Windows lifted it from UNIX (or CP/M, which lifted it from UNIX).
+The concept of a "path" for finding executables is almost identical between "UNIX" and Windows, and Windows lifted it from UNIX (or CP/M, which lifted it from UNIX).
 Look at the output of the `PATH` environment variable under `bash`:

 ``` bash
 ~ $ echo $PATH